bahim22/work/Docs2/AplusDoc.md

 1. Hard drives are usually 2.5" form factor (desktops use 3.5")
    1. 2.5: better performance due to larger cache and higher rotation speed
    2. more available/cheaper than 1.8" drives that weigh less, consume less power, but have slower rotation speed & access time
-      1. usually found in 10 inch or ultraportable laptops
+      1. usually found in 10 inch or ultra-portable laptops
 2. drive tech: serial and parallel ATA
 3. don't have separate power connectors
 4. Form factors: 2.5”, 1.8”, or M.2